galenwilkerson/Spontaneous-Emergence-of-Computation-in-Network-Cascades/README.md

 0.000e+00, 5.000e-01, 1.000e+00, 4.000e+00, 1.600e+01, 6.400e+01, 2.560e+02, 1.024e+03, 4.096e+03, 9.999e+03

+Each row of the file is a count of how often each function occurred in a single trial.

+[9681,   73,    0, ...,    0,    0,    0]

 # For the file ALTM_theta_results_k=4.pkl.gz

+The number of possible inputs is k = 4.

 The file contains a numpy array having shape: